Neosperience/backpack/docs/source/modules/index.rst

    (preprocessing, model invocation, postprocessing), and send a selected subset of these metrics to AWS CloudWatch to monitor your application in real-time, and even create CloudWatch alarms if your app stops processing frames.
- - :ref:`telescope-readme` provides a framework to restream the processed video (annotated by your application) to media endpoints supported by `GStreamer`_.
-Two implementation of the abstract base class :class:`~backpack.telescope.Telescope` is provided:
+ - :ref:`skyline-readme` provides a framework to restream the processed video (annotated by your application) to media endpoints supported by `GStreamer`_.
+Two implementation of the abstract base class :class:`~backpack.skyline.SkyLine` is provided:

-     - :class:`~backpack.kvs.KVSTelescope` lets you send the processed video to `AWS Kinesis Video Streams`_ service
+     - :class:`~backpack.kvs.KVSSkyLine` lets you send the processed video to `AWS Kinesis Video Streams`_ service
-     - :class:`~backpack.rtsp.RTSPTelescope` configures an RTSP server directly in your Panorama application.
+     - :class:`~backpack.rtsp.RTSPSkyLine` configures an RTSP server directly in your Panorama application.
 You can play back the video stream with an RTSP client (for example, with `VLC Media Player`_), directly from your workstation.